ddccontrol/ddccontrol-db/README.md

 # DDC/CI control database

 Project `ddccontrol-db` contains database of monitor descriptors, which are used by  `ddccontrol` and `gddccontrol` utilities to control monitor parameters using DDC/CI protocol.
+[MONITORS.md](MONITORS.md) contains a list of displays currently in the database.

 * [Installation](#installation)
     * [Installation from official packages](#installation-from-official-packages)